nslyubaykin/relax/README.md

 # relax
-ReLAx - Reinforcement Learning Applications \n
+ReLAx - Reinforcement Learning Applications

 Relax is an object oriented library for depp reinforcement learnign built on top of PyTotch